GLOBALE: GLOBAL CONTROL AND CENSORSHIP

 Generative Net-Based Installation

-Realtime Stories - Mapping the Free Flow of Information Around the World in Realtime is a net-based art installation consisting of four large wall-sized projections and eight audio channels.
-Visitors can see and hear what's happening in real-time around the world.
-Stories about people's current day-to-day issues are visualized as an endless flow.
-Visitors realize how different lives are lived more …
+Realtime Stories - Mapping the Free Flow of Information Around the World in Realtime is a net-based installation consisting of four large wall-sized projections and eight audio channels.
+You can see and hear what is happening in the world right now.
+What is on people's minds at the moment.
+How different lives are being lived simultaneously.
+An endless flow of countless stories.
+You become an observer more …

 Pic-Me - Fly to the Locations Where Users Send Posts